 Please Note: These guidelines are for your review.
 All applicants must book an appointment to write the Admissions Assessment using our online booking system.
 This booking system can be reached at www.ufacademy.org > select “Admissions”.
 The Admissions Assessment will be written at Ursula Franklin Academy on the following dates:

-- Respond to one of three (3) In-Class Questions related to Social Justice;
+- Respond in writing to one of three (3) in-class questions;

-- Complete a science/numeracy/problem solving diagnostic assessment similar in format to the Grade 6 EQAO Assessment.
-Science/numeracy/problem solving will be based on and assessed at the Grade 7 Ontario Curriculum level.
+- Numeracy/problem-solving assessment similar in format to the Grade 6 EQAO Assessment.
+The numeracy/problem-solving component will be based on and assessed at the Grade 7 Ontario Curriculum level.

 Admissions Assessment Part 1 - Applicant’s Statement of Purpose

 The applicant must respond to one (1) of three (3) questions that will be provided at the Admissions Assessment.
-The questions will be opinion based, and reflect the school’s value of Social Justice.
+The questions will be opinion based, and reflect the school’s values.
 Content will be evaluated.
 The applicant’s writing ability must be at or above a Level 3 (70%).
-The rubric on the next page will be used in the assessment of the Social Justice In-Class Question.
+The rubric below will be used in the assessment of the in-class question.